The FNQLSDI relies on a multidisciplinary team, cumulating many years of experience in the various fields of sustainable development:

 Alain Bédard, Assistant Director

 Alain is a member of the Wendake Huron-Wendat First Nation.
 He completed a Bachelor’s degree in Forest Environment and Management, as well as a Master’s degree in Environmental Biogeoscience at Laval University.
 A member of the Quebec Order of Forest Engineers, he gathered diverse work experience by joining Environment Canada, Parks Canada, the Ministry of Natural Resources and Fauna, and the Council of the Huron-Wendat Nation.
 In the course of his career, he has worked on issues related to forest management, environmental assessments, law application, First Nations issues and resource conservation.
-Alain joined the FNQLSDI as project officer from 2011 to 2016.
-Since then, he’s been involved in analyzing laws, regulations and policies related to environmental and natural resources issues.
-Specifically, he developed projects, training sessions and workshops on various topics, such as forests, mining, certification norms, residual materials management, as well as consultation, and strategic and community planning.
-Now strategic advisor since 2016, Alain assumes an advisory role within the Institute while continuing to work on strategic projects for First Nations.
+Alain is part of the FNQLSDI team since 2011.
+He has been involved in analyzing different issues and carrying out various projects related to, among other things, the environment, natural resources, forests, mines, certification standards, residual materials, consultation, agreement negotiation and strategic planning.
+Alain assumed the role of strategic advisor in 2016 and became assistant director in April 2017.

 Catherine Lortie, Operations and Communication Manager

 Catherine joined the FNQLSDI in July 2016 in support of the administration and to develop various projects related to communication and the use of social media.
 With her experience in project management and use of technology for multiple purposes, her mission will be to promote the institute among First Nations communities in addition to the coordination of daily operations.
 She holds a Bachelor’s degree in Psychology, a Master’s degree in Pharmaceutical Sciences as well as a Ph.D. in Experimental Medicine.

 Sarah Zammit, Coordinator of the Centre of Expertise in Consultation